Dominick Daly: Lower Canada (1823–1841)

-Province of Canada (1841 – 1849)
+Province of Canada (1841–1849)

 Election to the Legislative Assembly, 1841

 In response to the rebellions in Lower Canada and Upper Canada (now Ontario), the British government decided to merge the two provinces into a single province, as recommended by Lord Durham in his Report.
 The Union Act, 1840, passed by the British Parliament, abolished the two provinces and their separate parliaments, and created the Province of Canada, with a single parliament for the entire province, composed of an elected Legislative Assembly and an appointed Legislative Council.
+The Governor General retained a strong position in the government.

 In the government of Lower Canada, the position of provincial secretary had been regarded as a non-partisan public service position.
 However, in the new government of the Province of Canada, Lord Sydenham considered that the provincial secretary should be a member of the Legislative Assembly and the Executive Council.
-In the general election of 1841, Sydenham persuaded Daly to stand for election in the riding of Megantick in Canada East (former Lower Canada).
+In the general election of 1841, Sydenham persuaded Daly to stand for election in the riding of Megantick in Canada East (formerly Lower Canada).
 Daly was elected without opposition as a supporter of the union, and Sydenham then appointed Daly as appointed provincial secretary of Canada East and a member of the Executive Council of the Province of Canada.

 For the first two years of the union, the different groups in the Assembly and the Executive Council found Daly an acceptable colleague.
 In the first session, he voted in favour of the union, and thereafter was a consistent supporter of the governor.
 Sydenham's first ministry in 1841 was composed of Compact Tories, Reformers, and general supporters of the governor, while the new ministry formed in 1842 was dominated by Reformers.
 Daly got along well with all.
 He applied himself with his normal diligence and considered that his role was to give advice in Council based on his long experience in government.
 He did not speak frequently in the Assembly.
 Although he was an excellent conversationalist in individual settings, he was not a good public speaker.
 His tenacity in holding office earned him the nickname "the perpetual secretary", but he was nonetheless a popular and convivial character.